 The original plantings are named “The Pearl” after Pete’s mother.
 The Pearl became the cornerstone for subsequent plantings on San Lorenzo, which is today, one of the most iconic vineyards in California.
 The vineyard consists of nearly 40 acres of zinfandel, primitivo, and petite sirah, all head-trained and planted on a mix of dibble clay loam and haire gravelly loam soils.
 Idyllically located aside the foggy Russian River and bordering the town of Healdsburg, San Lorenzo spans both Alexander and Russian River Valleys.

-This is Ridge’s second bottling from the San Lorenzo Vineyard.
-After several drought years, 2019 brought above-average rainfall (almost double our usual amounts) and the vines responded with bountiful yields of great quality.
-We harvested on September 24th at an average of 25.8° brix.
-Grapes were de-stemmed and crushed, pumped over a floating cap twice daily, and pressed at eleven days.
-The wine was aged in American oak for fourteen months.
+This is Ridge’s third bottling from the historic San Lorenzo Vineyard.
+Minimal rainfall and below-average yields produced an intensely concentrated wine.
+We harvested on September 8th at an average of 26.5° brix.
+Grapes were de-stemmed and crushed and pumped over a floating cap twice daily.
+The wine was aged in mostly neutral American oak for fifteen months.

-Our new release of San Lorenzo Zinfandel has rich aromas of black cherry, cocoa, and roasted meat, with bramble fruit and sweet brown spice on the palate.
-Deep color, briary fruit and a well-coated tannic structure are hallmarks of this classic field blend; it can be enjoyed over the next eight years.
+Our new release of San Lorenzo has rich aromas of dark chocolate, orange zest and cherry, with notes of plum, baking spices, and black tea on the palate.
+Deep color, briary fruit and a well-coated tannic structure are hallmarks of this classic field blend that will continue to evolve over the next ten years.